pliniker/pliniker.github.io/_drafts/2016-12-05-dispatchers.md

 At this time there is no portable way to produce computed gotos or tail call optimization in compiled machine code from Rust.
 This experiment investigates what is possible, even if non-portable or unsafe.

 The results are tabluated and graphed in [this Google Sheet](https://docs.google.com/spreadsheets/d/1qbBt1NgvmLLmYxHlPRZNsXybivQIDVUAdsCNGKmNhos/edit#gid=0).
+The project code itself is hosted [on Github](https://github.com/pliniker/dispatchers).

 Read on for an explanation!